spikecodes/search-engine/README.md

 #Resoure: https://stackoverflow.com/questions/39755346/beautiful-soup-extracting-tagged-and-untagged-html-text
 #Get Desciption resource: https://stackoverflow.com/questions/38009787/how-to-extract-meta-description-from-urls-using-python

+## How do we compile results for queries?

+We use the index to find the documents that contain the search terms.
+We then rank the documents based on the number of times the search terms appear in the document.
+We also use the PageRank algorithm to rank the search results.

+## How do we handle multi-word (>2) queries?

+We handle multi-word queries by breaking them down into individual words and then searching for each word in the index.
+We then rank the documents based on the number of "matches" for each word.

+For example, if a user searches "Irvine Computer Science":

+1. We break the query into individual words: ["Irvine", "Computer", "Science"]

+2. We search for each word in the index and rank the documents based on the number of "matches" for each word.
+   a.
+Pages with Irvine, Computer, and Science will be ranked highest.
+   b.
+Then, pages with Irvine and Computer (or any other combination of two words) will be ranked next.
+   c.
+Finally, pages with only one of the words will be ranked last.

+3. We also factor in the PageRank algorithm to rank the search results.

 ## How did we go above and beyond?

 We used zlib to compress and decompress the object, providing a near-100x difference in storage space.

+We also used the Streamlit library to create a simple web interface for the search engine.

+We further implemneted the PageRank algorithm to rank the search results.

 ## To run the program